 If you’re looking into how to become a plastic surgeon and don’t know where to start, we’ve got you covered!
 We’ll review the requirements and steps to take on your path to becoming a plastic surgeon.

 If you’re looking for a career in medicine and have a keen eye for aesthetics, a medical specialty in plastic surgery may be for you.
 When we think of plastic surgery, we often think about cosmetic procedures associated with the glitz and glam of Hollywood.
-In reality, plastic surgery also encompasses various procedures, such as reconstructive surgery.
+In reality, plastic surgery encompasses a wide variety of complex procedures.

-You might be wondering: how long does it take to become a plastic surgeon?
+You might be wondering: how can I become a plastic surgeon?
 The answer isn’t always one that aspiring professionals want to hear.
 Becoming a plastic surgeon is one of the longest roads to a medical career you can take – but it doesn’t come without worthwhile rewards.

-This section will cover a plastic surgeon's educational requirements from your college career to the end of your residency.
+This section will cover a plastic surgeon’s education requirements, beginning with your college career and continuing all the way to the end of your residency.

 Just as any aspiring med school student, graduating college is a must.
 While there are pre-med majors that can best set you up for med school, your major doesn’t matter that much.
 Just remember there are mandatory prerequisite courses you need to take to qualify for medical school.